Natural Products

 Drinks that may increase the urge to go

-One of the biggest culprits here is caffeine as it can make you urinate more.
-Studies show that reducing caffeine intake to below 100 milligrams per day — the amount in one cup of coffee — may help reduce urge incontinence symptoms.
+Studies show that reducing caffeine intake to below 100 milligrams per day – the amount in one cup of coffee – may help reduce urge incontinence symptoms.

-For fruit juice, try switching to something with less acid, such as apple or pear juice, and dilute it with water.
+Try switching to something with less acid, such as apple or pear juice, and dilute it with water.

 Foods to avoid

-If you feel that any of these potential problem foods make your urge incontinence symptoms worse, see if eliminating or cutting them back helps:
+Some people find that certain food or drink seem to make symptoms worse.
+If you feel that any of these potential problem foods affect you, see if eliminating or cutting them back helps.

-Salty foods.
-Potato crisps, salted nuts, and other salty foods can cause the body to retain water, which eventually goes to the bladder.
+Salty foods can cause the body to retain water, which eventually goes to the bladder.
 They also make you thirstier, so you’re likely to drink more liquids.

 What can help

 If you feel that something in your diet is hampering your attempts to manage your urge incontinence, but you don’t know what it is, try keeping a bladder diary.
-Keep a daily record of what and when you eat and drink, and your urination patterns.

 Another option is trying an elimination diet.
-Remove one item — tomatoes, for example — from your meals for a week.
+Remove one item – tomatoes, for example – from your meals for a week.
 If your symptoms get better, make a note of it.
 Gradually add back small amounts of that food until you notice your symptoms come back.
-You may be able to enjoy the food in modest amounts while avoiding irritating side effects.

 Helpful information:

-As well addressing your diet, don’t forget there are other helpful things that can be done with exercise and certainly hormone balance also plays a part here as well.
+As well as addressing your diet, don’t forget there are other helpful things that can be done with exercise and certainly hormone balance also plays a part here as well.